swanss/peptide_design/README.md

 `peptide_design/example/01_generateSeeds/run_generateSeeds.sh`

 The details of how seeds are generated are controlled through the params file.
-Anything that is not included in this file will be set to the default value, with the exception of **config_file** which must always be provided.
+Anything that is not included in this file will be set to the default value, with the exception of **config_file** which must always be included.
+Be sure to update the config file before running this step.

 ```
 fragment_type ADAPTIVE_LENGTH #fragments will grow in length until they have less matches than match_req